Zenika/zenika-career-paths-framework/paths/posture.md

 ### Influencer

 As the previous paths, we values the capacities to share he knowledge.
 So, in our path, the capacity to share, promote a knowledge or  a practice, with a deep analasys on how it works and why, may have a significant impact.

+The _influener_ should masterise the _logos_ (logical part of the message, what make sens and the most relevant arguments), the _ethos_ (the messanger, it's important to devellop our sympathy, we must be confident and honorable) and the _pathos_ (the emotional part of the message, we develop emotion in the listeners group).
+Beginner may focus on only one aspect of the message, but these three parts are important.

 They also showcase the following:
 - Ability to engage people in a path, a change or a transformation
 - Ability to share and explain his/her convictions.